zyfra/ebonite/docs/http-api/images.rst

 * `id`: id of image to delete
 * `cascade`: (optional, default - `0`) delete cascadely (stops and deletes running instances of image)
+* `host_only`: (optional, default - '1') delete image from host(docker) only if 1, if 0 also deletes image from metadata repository too

 Response
 ^^^^^^^^^^^^^^